adi-7192/CSV-Tool/README.md

    - Select your file
    - Click "Store Data" to process

-4. **View KPIs:**
+4. **View Business Dashboard:**
-   - See total revenue, orders, units sold
-   - View top 5 products by revenue
+   - Select date range (presets or custom)
+   - See comprehensive KPIs with WoW comparisons
+   - View interactive charts and trend analysis
-   - Preview your data
+   - Export data tables as CSV

 5. **Chat about data:**
    - Go to "💬 Chat" tab